Republic of Formosa: Background

 In 1894, China and Japan went to war.
 In a few months, the Japanese defeated China's Beiyang fleet, routed the Chinese armies in Manchuria, and captured Port Arthur and Weihaiwei.
 Although nearly all the fighting took place in northern China, Japan had important territorial ambitions in southern China.
 As the war approached its end, the Japanese took steps to ensure that Taiwan would be ceded to Japan under the eventual peace treaty and that they were well placed militarily to occupy the island.
 In March 1895 peace negotiations between Japan and China opened in the Japanese city of Shimonoseki.
 Although hostilities in northern China were suspended during these negotiations, Taiwan and the Pescadores were specifically excluded from the scope of the armistice.
-This exclusion allowed the Japanese to mount a military operation against the Pescadores Islands in March 1895 without imperilling the negotiations.
+This exclusion allowed the Japanese to mount a military operation against the Pescadores Islands in March 1895.
 The Pescadores, lying midway between mainland China and Taiwan, were the key to a successful occupation of Taiwan.
 In a swift campaign in the last week of March the Japanese captured the islands, preventing further Chinese reinforcements from being sent across the Taiwan Strait to Taiwan.
 This brisk fait accompli influenced the peace negotiations, and the ensuing Treaty of Shimonoseki, concluded on 17 April 1895, duly provided for the cession by China of Taiwan to Japan.
 On 10 May, Admiral Kabayama Sukenori was appointed the first Japanese governor-general of Taiwan.

+Prior to the independence declaration, gentry in Taiwan approach Britain and then France in a failed attempt to gain protectorate status for Taiwan.

 Proclamation of the Republic

 When the news of the treaty's contents reached Taiwan, a number of notables from central Taiwan led by Qiu Fengjia decided to resist the transfer of Taiwan to Japanese rule.
 On 23 May, in Taipei, these men declared independence, proclaiming the establishment of a free and democratic Republic of Formosa.
 Tang Jingsong, the Qing governor-general of Taiwan, was prevailed upon to become the republic's first President, and his old friend Liu Yongfu, the retired Black Flag Army commander who had become a national hero in China for his victories against the French in northern Vietnam a decade earlier, was invited to serve as Grand General of the Army.
-Chiu was appointed Grand Commander of Militia, with the power to raise local militia units throughout the island to resist the Japanese.
+Qiu was appointed Grand Commander of Militia, with the power to raise local militia units throughout the island to resist the Japanese.
 On the Chinese mainland Zhang Zhidong, the powerful governor-general of Liangkiang, tacitly supported the Formosan resistance movement, and the Republicans also appointed Chen Jitong, a disgraced Chinese diplomat who understood European ways of thinking, as the Republic's foreign minister.
 His job would be to sell the Republic abroad.